RunesRepoHub/ACS/docs/commands.md

 ## Uninstall and delete

-??? info "Uninstall and delete"
+??? danger "Uninstall and delete"

     Want to uninstall everything and delete everything or uninstall and delete everything but keep the plex media folder.